 Before you leave, the health care provider will cover your eyes and eyelids with ointment and a bandage.
 Your eyelids may feel tight and sore as the numbing medicine wears off.
-The discomfort is easily controlled with pain medicine.
+The discomfort is easily controlled often with over-the-counter pain medicine.

 Keep your head raised as much as possible for several days.
 Place cold packs over the area to reduce swelling and bruising.
 Wrap the cold pack in a towel before applying.
 This helps prevent cold injury to the eyes and skin.

-Your doctor may recommend eye drops to reduce burning or itching.
+Your surgeon may recommend an antibiotic or lubricating eye drops to reduce burning or itching.

 You should be able to see well after 2 to 3 days.
-DO NOT wear contact lenses for at least 2 weeks.
+Do not wear contact lenses for at least 2 weeks.
 Keep activities to a minimum for 3 to 5 days, and avoid strenuous activities that raise the blood pressure for about 3 weeks.
 This includes lifting, bending, and rigorous sports.

-Your doctor will remove the stitches 2 to 7 days after surgery.
+Your surgeon will remove the stitches 5 to 7 days after surgery if they need to be removed.
 You will have some bruising, which may last 2 to 4 weeks.
 You may notice increased tears, more sensitivity to light and wind, and blurring or double vision for the first few weeks.

 Scars may remain slightly pink for 6 months or more after surgery.
-They will fade to a thin, nearly invisible white line.
+They will fade to a thin, nearly invisible white line and are hidden within the natural eyelid fold.
 The more alert and youthful look usually lasts for years.
-These results are permanent for many people.
+These results are permanent for some people.

-Last reviewed on: 2/10/2015
+Last reviewed on: 3/2/2023